 Add the flour a little at a time and mix until it is combined.
 Be careful!
 Over mixing can make your cookies tough.
 Stop mixing when you don’t see streaks of flour in your bowl.

 Time to roll.
-Divide the dough into three balls and place each on a cutting mat that has been sprinkled with a little flour.
+Divide the dough into two or three balls and place each on a cutting mat that has been sprinkled with a little flour.
 If you don’t have mats, that’s alright, roll it out on a floured surface.

 Also, the mats don’t take up space at all!
 They are flat and are easily stored under your cookie sheets.

-Next, stack the mats on top of each other and place in the freezer for 10-15 minutes.
+Next, stack the mats on top of each other and place them in the freezer for 10-15 minutes.
 Why roll out the dough before you chill it?
 I am so glad you asked!

 If you place the disc of dough in the fridge before you roll it out, you have to wait for the dough to warm up before you can roll it.
 If you roll it out on mats and then place it in the freezer, you don’t have to wait to start cutting the shapes.
 It is a real time saver.

-Here is one thing I have noticed.
+Here is one thing I’ve noticed.
 If you have a cutter with a really small area, you might want to let the dough warm up a bit.
-Popping almost frozen dough out of a cookie cutter can cause the dough to break even if you flour the cutter.
+Popping almost frozen dough out of a cookie-cutter can cause the dough to break even if you flour the cutter.
 What good is a good sugar cookie recipe if you break the cookies before you bake them?
 If you let it warm up a bit, they will pop right out of the cutter and you will have beautiful cookies.

-The reason I freeze the dough for 10-15 minutes is that freezing it will allow me to be a little rougher with the dough when taking it out of the cutter.
+The reason I freeze the dough for 10-15 minutes is that freezing it will allow me to be a little rougher when taking it out of the cutter.
 When I remove it from the cutter, it keeps its shape.
 If I don’t freeze the dough, well, you see that little sad snowflake cookie in the picture.
 Poor thing!